ibm-cloud-docs/monitoring/core/service-connection.md

 ### Access to the web UI through a public endpoint
 {: #network_ui}

 To access the {{site.data.keyword.mon_full_notm}} web UI, you may need to define a firewall rule in your host.
-To get information about the endpoints, see [Sysdig web UI endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_sysdig).
+To get information about the endpoints, see [monitoring UI endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_sysdig).